N8Brooks/combinatorics/README.md

 `Python` standard library.

 - All generators are importable on their own.
-- The inputs provided are not modified, however, if the input is consumable, it will be consumed.
 - These implementations do not build up intermediate results in memory.
 - All functions iterate subsets lexicographically according to their input indices.
 If the input is sorted the output will be too.
 - Likewise, whether the input elements are unique or not does not matter.
+- The inputs provided are not modified.
+However, consumable iterables will be consumed.

 ## Usage

-### combinations
+### combinations(r, iterable)

 Yields `r` length `Arrays` from the input `iterable`.
 Order of selection does not matter and elements are chosen without replacement.